 What is the Youth Service?

-The Youth Service makes a positive contribution to education, employability and life skills.
-It helps young people to positively engage as active members of their own and wider communities.
-It provides a valuable link to education and training particularly for those young people who are the most disadvantaged in society.
+The Youth Service makes a positive contribution to education, employability and life skills for young people.
+It is voluntary and can help them engage positively as active members of their own communities and provides a valuable link to education and training particularly for those who are the most disadvantaged in society.

-The Priorities for Youth Policy published by the Department of Education in October 2013 provides the framework for future delivery of youth service provision across Northern Ireland.
+The Priorities for Youth Policy provides the framework for future delivery of youth service provision across Northern Ireland.
 The policy aims to:

 - contribute to raising standards for all and closing the performance gap between the highest and lowest achieving young people by providing access to enjoyable, non-formal learning opportunities that help them to develop enhanced social and cognitive skills and overcome barriers to learning